How To Resize Your Engagement Ring January 25, 2016 – Posted in: Jewelry Blog

 - How long does it take to Size a Ring?

 - Finding a Jeweler

 There are two common techniques that are used when sizing a ring.

 The first resizing technique is applied by stretching the metal.
 The jeweler heats the bottom of the ring and stretches it until the ring reaches the desired size.
 Often, the ring will incur damage during the stretching process, and it is for this reason that we discourage this technique.

 Second Resizing Technique

 The second technique involves cutting the bottom of the ring and adding a metal bridge.
-This techniques helps preserve the integrity of the ring and most importantly, does not effect the strength of the ring.
+This technique helps preserve the integrity of the ring and most importantly, does not affect the strength of the ring.
 We almost always suggest this method.

 Does Resizing the Ring Harm its Integrity?

 No. Resizing a ring will not affect the integrity (or durability) of the ring.
 Rings, like clothing articles, will usually need to be tailored to fit the needs of the wearer.
 Luckily, in the case of the ring, resizing it a few times will have no consequence on the ring, as long as it is done by a professional jeweler.